farrasnazhif/SEA-Catering/README.md

 - To seed the data, run `npx tsx ./db/seed` on your terminal.
 Don't worry if you are asked to download typescript, just download it.

+# View Database

+- You can see your database by running `npx prisma studio` on your terminal.

 # View Admin Page

 - If you're curious with the admin page, you can sign in with one of my admin user.